The best coffee machines to buy in 2024 – tried, tested and reviewed

 Fuss-free and quietly dependable, this Dualit espresso machine makes a sleek and stylish addition to the worktop.
 Inserting grounds via the scoop and into the portafilter is an easy process, and its intuitive controls meant we could get going almost straight away.

-Our espresso was hot and smooth, and though it lacked some depth in flavour, it had the silky, hazelnut-coloured crema we were looking for.
+Our espresso was hot and smooth, and though we felt it lacked some depth in flavour, it had the silky, hazelnut-coloured crema we were looking for.
 Steaming milk for cappuccinos was also mixed: the wand was quite stiff so getting the angle right for frothing was awkward, though we liked being able to adjust the speed – as you get with most professional machines.

 Filling the water tank up is also a simple task – there's a hole at the top of the machine that you can pour water into without having to remove anything, and there's a water level indicator that's visible from the front.